Rail transportation safety investigation R21V0143

 Richmond, British Columbia, 9 July 2021 — The Transportation Safety Board of Canada (TSB) is deploying a team of investigators following a fire potentially involving a freight train in Lytton, British Columbia.
 The TSB will gather information and assess the occurrence.

 Common causes of fire in Canada's rail transportation sector

 James Carmichael has been with the Transportation Safety Board of Canada (TSB) in the Railway/Pipeline Investigations Branch since 2008.
 During his time at the TSB he has been a key investigator in a number of investigations in Western Canada.

 Before joining the TSB, Mr. Carmichael held various mechanical positions with four separate railroads.
 At British Columbia Railway (BCR) from 1980 to 2004, Mr. Carmichael gained considerable experience in the mechanical field; he worked as a carman and progressed into a management role as general supervisor in the Car Department.
 Over the next 4 years Mr. Carmichael worked for CN Rail and CP Rail as a mechanical supervisor.
 He was also regional manager for Mechanical with OmniTRAX's Carlton Trail, Hudson Bay, and Okanagan Valley Railroads.
 He holds certifications as a hazardous materials technician and tank car specialist and was a member of BCR’s Emergency Response Team.
-Mr. Carmichael lives in Calgary, Alberta.
+Mr. Carmichael lives in Vernon, British Columbia.

 Class of investigation

 This is a class 5 investigation.
 Class 5 investigations are limited to collecting data, which are then stored in the modal database.
 If TSB investigators deployed to the occurrence site, a short description of the occurrence is posted to the TSB website once the investigation has been completed.
 These investigations are generally completed within 90 days.
 For more information, see the Policy on Occurrence Classification.